Frequently Asked Questions About Pennsylvania Divorce For Men

-Answers From a Dedicated Dauphin, Cumberland and Perry County Divorce Attorney For Men
+Answers From a Dedicated Dauphin, Cumberland, Adams and Perry County Attorney Divorce Attorney For Men

 Divorce is difficult for everyone.
 But men face additional challenges when it comes to child custody and support arrangements.
 The Guy’s Attorney focuses on husbands and fathers who need a legal ally who is sensitive to their needs and goals.
 If you are considering divorce, you need information and answers to your most immediate questions.
 I’m happy to discuss these and any other issues specific to your situation.